 - E-bikes cost more than their non-electric counterparts—low-end prices are north of $1,000.
 (If your e-bike replaces car commutes and errands, though, then you can recoup that investment.)

 - Greater weight means that hefting and transporting (car racking) an e-bike can also be challenging.

 The universal answer to where one can ride any type of e-bike is “on the street.”
 After that, though, things are less clear because laws and regulations are still evolving.

 The other key thing to keep in mind about e-bike access is you need to research local rules and regulations for your class of e-bike for the places you plan to ride it.

-- Class 1: The motor kicks in only while you’re actively pedaling, and the motor assist stops when you reach 20 mph.
+- Class 1: The motor on this e-bike kicks in only while you’re actively pedaling, and the motor stops providing assistance when the e-bike reaches 20 mph.

 Class 1 e-bikes are the most universally accepted.
 That’s one reason why they are also the most popular choice.
 But class 1 bikes aren’t allowed on all bike paths, especially ones where the speed limit is 15 mph.
 Some mountain-bike trail systems also forbid all classes of e-bikes, though access is generally beginning to open up for class 1 e-bikes.

-Class 2 e-bikes are banned in many places.
+Class 2 e-bikes may be allowed where non-electric bikes go, unless otherwise prohibited.
+Some municipalities, for example, may ban the use of these throttle-powered e-bikes.
 Any mountain bike trail where motor-powered vehicles are prohibited also won’t allow class 2 e-bikes.
-City streets and off-road vehicle areas are your only sure bet for class 2 access.
+City streets and off-road vehicle areas are your sure bet for class 2 access.